-Iron is one mineral your baby will begin taking from you throughout pregnancy, and if you have too little, you could be at risk of anemia.
+Iron is one mineral your baby will begin taking from you throughout pregnancy, and if you have too little, you could be at risk of anaemia.

 When suffering from anaemia you might find that you often feel tired, weak, dizzy or short of breath.

-Researchers found that for every 10mg increase in iron per day, up to 66mg, there was a 12 per cent lower risk of anemia.
-The World Health Organisation also recommends women take 60mg of iron per day.
+Researchers found that for every 10mg increase in iron per day, up to 66 mg, there was a 12 per cent lower risk of anaemia.

 What role does iron play when trying to conceive?

 If you have an iron deficiency, you are more likely to suffer from amenorrhea, the absence of your period, because your body is fighting to stop losing more iron via menstruation.

 Research has found 50 per cent of women of childbearing age who have an iron deficiency will have amenorrhea.
 This can also be caused by eating too few calories.